Documentation

 The reason Sigrid CI is “nice” is to encourage refactoring during normal development.
 Let’s say you’re working on a normal, functional ticket.
 You find the file you’re changing is full of technical debt.
 Ideally, you would try to perform some minor refactorings while implementing your ticket.
 Obviously, we don’t expect you to fix everything, that would not be reasonable.
 The behavior we’re going for is known as the boy scout rule, where you should leave your code (or your campsite) cleaner than you found it.

-Sigrid CI does not require you to update every single open source library to address every single vulnerability.
-Which vulnerabilities are allowed versus not allowed is decided based on your objectives.
-This means you can use a different objectives dependent on the (type of) system.
+Sigrid CI does not require you to update every single open source library to address every single issues.
+Which vulnerabilities and licenses are “allowed” versus “not allowed” is decided based on your objectives.
+This means you can use different objectives dependent on the (type of) system.
 For example, you can decide to prevent high or critical severity vulnerabilities in public-facing systems, but only prevent critical vulnerabilities for internal systems.

-Unlike the feedback for maintainability, you really do need to address every single vulnerability that’s blocking your objective.
+Unlike the feedback for maintainability, you really do need to address every single vulnerability and every single license issue that’s blocking your objective.
 This is because of a difference in urgency between maintainability and security: Maintainability is more of a “chronic” problem, while security threats are “acute” and really do need to be mitigated right away.

 Sigrid CI separates vulnerable open source libraries into two categories: